Project-DA-FANH/dafanh_website/content/blog/2024-04-11-ama-apr/index.en.md

 ---

-Are you interested in careers that use data to make informed decisions in the Food, Agriculture, Natural Resources or Human sciences?
-Do you want to know how professionals landed their career or what they wished they did during college?

  Join us April 11, 11:00-11:50pm PST for Project DA-FANH's monthly “Ask me Anything” speaker series.
 This time with Chisoo Lyons.

 Chisoo is a Chief Program Director at Women in Data Science (WiDS), overseeing the portfolio of programs designed to elevate and empower women in the data science and AI fields.